whichlight/chatgpt-api-streaming/README.md

-# OpenAI GPT-3 Chat App with Streaming Responses
+# OpenAI GPT-3.5 (ChatGPT API) Chat App with Streaming Responses

-This is a simple chat application built using GPT-3.
+This is a simple chat application built using the ChatGPT API, GPT-3.5.
 It uses [Next.js](https://nextjs.org/), and builds off of the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 Edit the prompt in the generate.ts file to describe the kind of chat character you'd like.

 For more on streaming with GPT-3, check out the [vercel edge function tutorial](https://vercel.com/blog/gpt-3-app-next-js-vercel-edge-functions).
+This has updated the code from the tutorial with the gpt-3.5-turbo model.

-You can test out the promps in [ChatGPT](https://chat.openai.com/) and also in the [Playground Chat example](https://beta.openai.com/playground/p/default-chat).
+You can test out the promps in [ChatGPT](https://chat.openai.com/) and also in the [Playground Chat example](https://platform.openai.com/playground/p/default-chat?mode=chat).

 ## Setup